c-bata/goptuna/README.md

 **Supported algorithms:**

-Goptuna supports various state-of-the-art Bayesian optimization, Evolution strategy and Multi-armed bandit algorithms.
+Goptuna supports various state-of-the-art Bayesian optimization, evolution strategies and Multi-armed bandit algorithms.
 All algorithms are implemented in pure Go and continuously benchmarked on GitHub Actions.

 * Random search